The Curious Quests of Brigadier Ffellowes

 The Curious Quests of Brigadier Ffellowes is a collection of fantasy short stories by American writer Sterling E. Lanier.
 The stories take the form of tall tales told in a bar or club, similar to the Jorkens stories of Lord Dunsany.
-It was first published in 1986 by Donald M. Grant, Publisher, Inc. in an edition of 1,200 copies, all of which were signed by the author and artist.
+It was first published in 1986 by Donald M. Grant, Publisher, Inc. in an edition of 1,200 copies; each copy was signed by the author and artist.
 The last story is original to this collection.
 The other stories first appeared in the magazine Fantasy and Science Fiction.